-With a total area of 324 000 km and 5.3 million inhabitants, Norway is one of the least densely populated countries in Europe, with 17 inhabitants per km.
+With a total area of 324 000 km2 and 5.3 million inhabitants, Norway is one of the least densely populated countries in Europe, with 17 inhabitants per km2.

 Built-up land (including roads) amounts to only about 2 per cent.
-A total of 3 per cent is agricultural land and 24 per cent is productive forest.
-A further 13 per cent is unproductive forest, while freshwater resources and glaciers make up 7 per cent.
-The approximately 50 per cent that remains consists of mountains, plateaus and moors
+Almost 4 per cent is agricultural land and 37 per cent is forest.
+Fresh-water resources and glaciers make up 7 per cent, and the remaining 50 per cent consists of mountains, plateaus and bogland.